Insurance Coverage of Wheelchairs, Power Wheelchairs and Scooters

-Did You Know?
-We've reviewed some of the best mobility scooters on the market today.
+We’ve reviewed some of the best mobility scooters on the market today.
 Learn More Here.

 Medicare Supplemental Plans

 Supplemental insurance plans do not offer coverage for additional products or procedures that are not covered by Medicare.
-These insurance programs instead help to pay for co-payments and Medicare's deductibles.
+These insurance programs instead help to pay for copayments and Medicare’s deductibles.
 So if approved by Medicare for an electric wheelchair, a Medicare supplemental insurance plan would likely pay for the 20% of the cost which Medicare does not.

 Contrary to common belief, Medicaid is not a single program.
 Rather, there are different Medicaid programs for different groups of individuals.
 As examples, there is Medicaid for pregnant women, developmentally disabled children, low-income families, and the elderly.
 Each program has different eligibility requirements and different benefits.
 Furthermore, every state has its own version of these programs.
-In discussing Medicaid's wheelchair and scooter benefits, we focus only on programs relevant to the elderly and what follows is written in general terms.
-Some states' Medicaid rules may fall outside these norms.
+In discussing Medicaid’s wheelchair and scooter benefits, we focus only on programs relevant to the elderly.
+What follows is written in general terms.
+Some states’ Medicaid rules may fall outside these norms.

 Persons who receive Medicaid coverage while living at home or in assisted living are typically on Medicaid Waiver programs.
-Each Waiver program has different policies with regards to durable medical equipment, but generally speaking, the policy mirrors that of Medicare.
+Each Waiver program has different policies with regards to durable medical equipment.
+But generally speaking, the policy mirrors that of Medicare.
 If the individual cannot perform their activities of daily living within their home without a wheelchair, then Medicaid will cover the cost.
 If they cannot physically manage a manual wheelchair, then Medicaid will cover the cost of a power wheelchair.
 It is worth noting that the inability to manage their activities of daily living is something that must be determined by a physician.
 A friend or family member cannot simply make that determination and expect Medicaid to pay for the wheelchair.